A. In this regulation, “health care provider” means an individual who is a:

 (2) The administrative prosecutor shall present argument in support of the proposed sanction.

 (1) The respondent may argue issues as set out in §E(2) of this regulation and has the burden of producing argument or evidence in response to the show cause order.

 (2) The administrative prosecutor bears the burden of persuasion by a preponderance of the evidence that the respondent was convicted of or pled guilty or nolo contendere to a crime of moral turpitude.

-(1) After consideration of the respondent's answer, either in writing or at a hearing, the Board shall deliberate and determine whether the crime is a crime involving moral turpitude, and then shall issue an appropriate order.
+(1) After consideration of the respondent’s answer, either in writing or at a hearing, the disciplinary panel shall deliberate and determine whether the crime is a crime involving moral turpitude, and then shall issue an appropriate order.